 CATALOGor be in a group that has the

-- Be the owner of the database or be in a group that owns the database
+Be the owner of the schema or be in a group that owns the schema

-Even the owner of an object inside a database must have the
+Even the owner of an object inside a schema must have the

 USAGE privilege in order to use it.

 When table access control is enabled on the workspace and on all clusters, SQL objects in Databricks are hierarchical and privileges are inherited downward.
 This means that granting or denying a privilege on the

 CATALOG automatically grants or denies the privilege to all schemas in the catalog.
 Similarly, privileges granted on a schema object are inherited by all objects in that schema.
 This pattern is true for all securable objects.